 Serena Tuskino/Raye: (sure, why not?)

-Robb/Jeyne: (Jeyne doesn't have a whole lot of character, but it's potentially interesting)
+Robb/Jeyne: (Jeyne doesn't have a whole lot of character [honestly in the books she feels more like a plot device to facilitate the Red Wedding, but it's potentially interesting)

 Loki/Darcy: (I could see that being really funny, just not my first choice.)